varunoberoi/deepstream.io-website-old/pages/tutorials/deepstream-polymer.md

     </tbody>
 </table>

-The beauty of using polymer is that we can build a data-sync application without a line of javascript!
-Let's look at all the building blocks needed to create an app with data-sync.
+The beauty of using polymer is that we can build an entire data-sync application without a line of javascript!
+Let's look at the building blocks we can use to get deepstream working with polymer.

-Before we start, please start a deepstream server to test multiple connections.
+Before we start, please start a deepstream server to test across multiple browsers.
 You can look at the [getting started tutorial](getting-started.html) to get you up to date in no time.

 #### Connectivity